 Sec.
-26-32. - Alarm system registration-Required; fee; renewal.
+26-32. - Alarm user certificates system registration-Required; fee; renewal.

-- (a) It will be unlawful for any person to operate an alarm system without a valid alarm system registration as per the Florida Statutes Section 553.7931(1)(a). - (b) The alarm user shall file the required information, as outlined in section 26-33, with the finance department within 30 days of the final inspection of a new alarm system done by the development services department or fire department for a commercial alarm system, activating an existing alarm system, or within 30 days of the installation of a residential alarm system. - (c) An alarm system registration is required for all alarm systems that meet the requirements of section 26-34.
+- (a) It will be unlawful for any person to operate an alarm system without a valid alarm user certificatesystem registration as per the Florida Statutes Section 553.7931(1)(a). - (b) The alarm user shall file the required information, as outlined in section 26-33, with the finance department within 45-30 days of the final inspection of a new alarm system done by the building and zoningdevelopment services department or fire department for a commercial alarm system, or activating an existing alarm system, or within 30 days of the installation of a residential alarm system. - (c) An alarm user certificates system registration are is required for all alarm systems that meet the requirements of section 26-34.
 Application and payment of a registration fee shall be made to the city finance department.
-Failure to obtain a valid alarm system registration within 30 days of notice shall constitute a violation of this section and the Florida Statutes Section 553.7931, punishable by a fine as established by the city commission. - (d) All alarm system registrations are valid from October 1 through September 30 of each year and must be renewed by October 31 of each year.
-Alarm system registrations will be renewed after the alarm user verifies or updates information on the registration notice. - (e) If a business has one or more alarm systems protecting two or more separate structures having different addresses, a separate alarm system registration will be required for each structure. - (f) The penalty for a violation of this section may be enforceable pursuant to sections 101-161 through 101-190 of the City Code.
+Failure to obtain a valid alarm user certificates ystem registration within 20-30 days of notice shall constitute a violation of this section and the Florida Statutes Section 553.7931, punishable by a fine as established by the city commission. - (d) All alarm user certificates system registrations are valid from October 1 through September 30 of each year and must be renewed by October 31 expire on December 31 of each year and must be renewed not later than January 31 of each year.
+Certificates Alarm system registrations will be renewed after the alarm user verifies or updates information on the registration notice. and upon payment of a fee as established by the city commission. - (e) If athe business has one or more alarm systems protecting two or more separate structures having different addresses, a separate certificate alarm system registration will be required for each structure. - (f) The penalty for a violation of this section may be enforceable pursuant to sections 101-100 through 101-169 of the City Code.